SandipRRathod/BlogApp/README.md

 Ensure you have the following installed:

-- Java 17 or later
+- Java 17
 - Maven
 - MySQL
 - Git
+- STS /EClipse /VS Code For Running The Application

 ### Clone the Repository